 What is Factory Overhead?

-Factory Overhead, also known as manufacturing overhead, comprise of all indirect expenses incurred by the business in the regular running of operations of a factory.
-It doesn’t include the direct cost incurred by way of labor cost as well as material cost.
+Factory Overhead, also known as manufacturing overhead, comprises all indirect expenses incurred by the business in the regular running of a factory’s operations.
+It doesn’t include the direct cost incurred by way of labor and material costs.

 Classification of Factory Overhead